 If you were to build an entirely new Intel and AMD system, it’s fairly even in terms of overall platform cost, but the backward compatibility of Raptor Lake gives you a few more options.
-You can shave off $200 by going for a B660 chipset with DDR4 memory.
+You can shave off almost $200 by going for a B660 chipset and DDR4 memory.
 Then there is also the possibility of a drop-in upgrade on existing Alder Lake systems, in which case the only expense is the CPU.

 AMD has somewhat leveled the playing field with significant price cuts.
 The 7950X and 7700X are now actually very competitive, although Intel’s 13600K remains the undisputed value king.
 Intel is still better value right now, but it’s not a decisive victory by any means and AM5 will become more affordable in 2023.

 One thought on “Intel Raptor Lake vs AMD Ryzen 7000: The Current CPU Landscape”